Biomedical-Imaging-Group/interactive-kit/README.md

 * Change the brightness and contrast of the images through a slider,
 * Explore the histogram of the image,
 * Choose different colormaps and visualization options (colorbar, axis),
-* Get statistics -updated automatically when zooming to a region- of the image,
+* Get 1st and 2nd order statistics -updated automatically when zooming into a region- of the image,
-* Declare functions that perform operations on an image, and through widgets, see the effect of the function with different parameters and applied on different functions. directly inside the **IPLabViewer** object.
+* Declare functions that perform operations on an image, and through custom widgets, see the effect of the function with different parameters applied on different images, directly inside the **IPLabViewer** object.

-Please refer to the [tutorial]() for examples on different use cases, or to our [wiki](https://github.com/Biomedical-Imaging-Group/IPLabImageViewer/wiki/Python-IPLabViewer()-Class) for a complete documentation.
+Please refer to the [tutorial](./source/IPLabViewer_Tutorial.ipynb) for examples on different use cases, or to our [wiki](https://github.com/Biomedical-Imaging-Group/IPLabImageViewer/wiki/Python-IPLabViewer()-Class) for a complete documentation.

 ## Team
-The project was developed in the most part by:
+The viewer was developed in the most part by:
 * Alejandro Noguerón Aramburu (alejandro.nogueronaramburu@epfl.ch, [Alejandro-1996](https://github.com/Alejandro-1996))

 under the guidance, help, testing and feedback of: